pratikreddy9/zapp/readme.md

 app4.py is working well i am abl to asl a question it fetched the resumes then i asked for numbers it gave then i asked what about vietnam then i asked all phone numbers it gave .

+app5 is working sending emails and i asked any point of convo to send mail it worked .